 Across regions, employees say innovation will be the top in-demand skill in the next 12 months.
 HR leaders in North America and Latin America agree with their employees.
 Elsewhere, however, HR leaders put digital marketing (Africa, Europe, Middle East, Pacific) and data visualisation at the top (Asia).
 In Australia, employees say innovation will be the top in-demand skill while HR leaders say that digital marketing is a top priority.

 Sense with Science: See ahead by augmenting AI with human intuition.
 Advances in machine learning continue to permeate across industries and ways of life: Use of predictive analytics has nearly quadrupled in five years (from 10% in 2016 to 39% today).
 Yet, only 43% of organisations use metrics to identify employees likely to leave, 41% know when critical talent is likely to retire, 18% know the impact of pay strategies on performance, 15% can determine if it is better to buy/build/borrow employees and 12% are using analytics to correct inequities and prevent them recurring.
 Other forms of employee engagement data gathering are on the rise too; 62% of companies are using pulse surveys today, and 33% plan to invest in this in 2020.
 While machines outperform humans at tasks related to scale and speed, humans outpace machines at sense-checking and judgement, which are critical elements of ethical decision-making.
 Yet while 67% of HR leaders are confident they can ensure AI is not institutionalising bias, ethics codes about the collection, application and implications of people analytics are still in their infancy.
 Talent assessment is equally an area where human intuition is needed along with the digital assessments – today only one in two employees (52%) had a positive assessment experience and found it useful.
-“Companies know more today about human behavior and cognition than ever before.
+“Companies know more today about human behaviour and cognition than ever before.
 How they gather and act on this information demands a greater focus on moral and equitable ethics,” said Ms. Bravery.

 Across regions, disconnects exist between the analytics the C-suite prioritises and those HR leaders provide.
 In the Pacific, 53% of HR leaders provide analytics on the C-suite’s second top priority as to why one team is high performing and another struggles.
 Yet, only 39% are providing analytics on the top priority around key drivers of engagement.
 In mature markets like Australia only 39% are providing key drivers of engagement insight.